hupili/agile-ir/cases/case4-organize-practical-common-lisp-book/index.md

 However, as shown above, the use cases are different.
 Flexible use of `xargs` can save one from writing looping scripts.

+## Reminder

+   * Fair use for the PDF book.
+   * Help spread the word if you find useful.